Coffee Chats for Product Managers

 Another note - do not call this an “informational interview.”

 An informational interview sounds too cold, too impersonal, and too formal.
 You are not there to dissect them, and they have no obligation to be interviewed by you.
-When you say “coffee chat”, you’re signaling that it will be much more fluid and casual, and this implies mutual interest in one another.
+When you say “coffee chat”, you’re signaling that it will be much more fluid and casual, and this implies a mutual interest in one another.
 You’re getting their consent in a respectful and friendly manner.
-Don’t artificially increase the barrier to acceptance by calling it an informational interview!
+Don’t artificially increase the barrier to acceptance by calling it an informational interview.

 The market for product managers is currently heavily lopsided.
 There are too many people who want to become product managers, and not enough job openings available.
 That means that you’re tackling serious competition wherever you apply.